Hudu-Technologies-Inc/Hudu-PassPortal-Migration/README.md

 ## Getting Started

 ### Launching Script

-getting started is really as simple as starting the main script.
+Getting started is really as simple as starting the main script.

 ---

 There are a few ways to start.
-First, and probably easiest, you can simply start the script.
+Probably the easiest way is to simply start the script with PowerShell.

 ```
  . .\Passportal-Migration.ps1